Real Madrid defender salutes Antoine Semenyo: "He can do everything"

 - Black Stars forward Antoine Semenyo has earned rave reviews from a Real Madrid defender

-- According to the defender, who joined Madrid after the just-ended season, the Ghanaian international 'can do everything'
+- According to the defender, who joined Madrid after the 2024/2025 season, the Ghanaian international 'can do everything'

 - Semenyo scored the highest number of goals for Ghanaian players in the Premier League in the 2024/25 season